These posts make use of the concept of “adjusted” goals, assists and points as a (pretty inaccurate) way of comparing one era to another.

 The schedule adjustment is merely 82 divided by the contemporary schedule.
 The roster adjustment is 18 divided by the roster of the day.
 The era adjustment for goals is 6 – a standard number of goals per game – divided by the number of goals scored minus the goals scored by the player.
 The era adjustment for assists is 10 divided by the number of assists per game not including those by the player.
 This is a reasonable guess as to what the player would have scored if he played in a normal 82 game season.

-There are a few major problems with these numbers we will encounter constantly:
+There are a few major problems with these numbers:

 - No matter how much number crunching we do, there is no accounting for chemistry and circumstance: It might be a neat thought experiment to see calculate how many goals 2007-08 Ovechkin would have scored in 1981-82 or 1952-53, but nobody will ever know the reality because Ovechkin was born when he was born.
 He grew up with the family he had, watching the players he watched, coached by the coaches he had, at a time when sports medicine had grown in leaps and bounds even from the early ’80s, and he had the teammates he had.
 And the same goes for every other player ever.

 - The NHL has never really done a good job of keeping track of information: The NHL started tracking minutes-played in the late ’90s; though we can adjust stats based on average scoring and the like we will only ever have offensive numbers to go by.
 This means that we really can’t evaluate defensemen, except by their scoring (and their personal and team’s goal differential).
-We have the same problem with goalies, since shots have only been tracked since [when?].
+We have the same problem with goalies, since shots have only been tracked since the mid ’50s.
+(The NHL didn’t officially track them until the 1980s but teams tracked them earlier.)
 And we have no idea how much anyone played, of who they played with (to any consistent standard) which of course means we can’t really evaluate the quality of the offense.
 Another interesting problem: at one time there was only 1 assist per goal.
 And these are just some of the issues that revolve around the lack of data provided by NHL records.
 The short answer is that adjusted numbers aren’t really very useful.
 (But that won’t stop me.)